Bethel Office of Financial Aid

 Can I submit a SAP appeal?
 Yes.
 You may appeal a SAP decision by completing the SAP appeal form.

 What if I need more aid and/or my FAFSA does not reflect my current financial situation?
 What can I do?
 Our office has financial aid appeal options.
-Please review our Special Circumstances.
+Please review our special circumstances.

 Verification

 I was selected for verification.
 What does this mean?
-About 1/3 of all FAFSA files are selected for verification.
+About one third of all FAFSA files are selected for verification.
 Being selected for verification is not out of the norm and is no reason for alarm.
 Verification simply means that our office is required to collect additional information and documentation from you in order to verify specific data points on your FAFSA.
-A student's financial aid cannot be finalized or disbursed until the verification process is complete, therefore, it is important to submit the required information/documentation reflected on your MyBethel checklist as soon as possible.
+A student's financial aid cannot be finalized or disbursed until the verification process is complete, therefore, it is important to submit the required information/documentation showing on your MyBethel checklist as soon as possible.

 What if my financial aid offer changes because of the verification process?
 If your financial aid offer changes due to the outcome of the verification process, you will be notified via email to log in to your my.bethel.edu account to view your updated offer.
 If you have questions about the changes, please reach out to our office.